mLaneK/odin-recipes/README.md

 <!-- Thoughts during the creation of the Cheescake webpage -->

 I just remembered I should practice creating branches instead of comitting to the main branch.
 I will make a mental note of this for the next recipe webpage.

+For some reason, I got tripped up trying to create the instructions layout.
+I ended up using the spaghetti recipe for a guide.
+In the end it worked out, and I'm not only satisfied that it looks clean, but it took me less over all time to create than my previous webpage